S3 method for class 'survey.design':

 second column the population size in each stratum.
 In this second case

-command performs `post-stratification': tabulating
+the svytable command performs `post-stratification': tabulating

 and scaling to the population within strata and then adding up the